opentraveldata/opentraveldata/tools/README.md

 ### Examples of records in the main OPTD-used Geoanmes data file
-Examples of records in the ``dump_from_geonames.csv`` data file, echoing the the examples shown in the
+Examples of records in the ``dump_from_geonames.csv`` data file, echoing the examples shown in the
 [OPTD-maintained POR file section above](#optd-maintained-por-file).

 #### Regular relationship between a city and its transport-related POR